SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 - A local atom up and running
 - An understanding of how to deploy a Boomi process to a Boomi Atom

-Positive
+> aside positive
-: If you’re new to the world of events, welcome!
+> If you’re new to the world of events, welcome!
 Solace has [extensive blogs focusing on event-driven architecture and development.](https://solace.com/blog/)

 ## Use Case Overview